Learn all about Monthly Analyses and how they are deducted.

 Yes, there are 3 ways to increase your number of monthly analyses:

-- Add analyses on a one-off basis by going to Products & Billing.
+- Add analyses on a one-off basis by going to Products & Billing, clicking on the Subscriptions tab, and scrolling down to Add monthly analyses.

 - Upgrade your paid subscription.